Lover’s Knot Stacked Bangle Wire Weave Tutorial

 Lay the two 16ga wires next to the knotted 18ga wires.
 Be sure to align the ends of all four wires.

 Using your permanent marker, mark the 16ga core wires on either side of the knot, as shown.
-We going to create bends that will frame the knot at those marks.
-Step 10 - Mark the position of the knot on your two 16ga core wires.
+We going to create bends that will frame the knot at those marks. - Begin Forming the Frame

 Without removing your pliers, rotate the pliers slightly until the 4 mm step is centered on one of the marks you made in Step 10.

-Use the 4 mm step to create another bend in the opposite direction of the first bend.
-Step 12 - Continue forming the frame wire.
+Use the 4 mm step to create another bend in the opposite direction of the first bend. - Finish Forming the Frame

 When you’re finished, your core wire should look like the one shown here.